damienstuart/trapex/README.md

 directives.

-See the [trapex.conf file section](#markdown-header-the-trapex-configuration-file) below for details on the configuration file and it directives
+See the [trapex.conf file section](#markdown-header-the-trapex-configuration-file) below for details on the configuration file and its directives

 #### Running trapex
 For a usage message for running *trapex*, run: `./trapex -h`